bravecomet/Galapagos_cnidarians/README.md

-Repository Overview & User Instructions
-What this repository is for

 # When colder is better: Thermal performance trade-offs enable physiological resilience in upwelling-adapted Galápagos cnidarians
 Data and analysis for study on the thermal performance of Galápagos cnidarians